jbossdemocentral/rhdm7-install-demo/README.md

 4. Open the project "RHDM7 Install Demo".
 Open the "Overview" screen.
 Wait until the 2 pods, "rhdm7-loan-rhdmcentr" and "rhdm7-loan-kieserver" have been deployed.

-4. Open the "Applications -> Routes" screen.
+5. Open the "Applications -> Routes" screen.
 Click on the "Hostname" value next to "rhdm7-loan-rhdmcentr".
 This opens the Decision Central console.

-5. Login to Decision Central (u:dmAdmin, p:redhatdm1!)
+6. Login to Decision Central (u:dmAdmin, p:redhatdm1!)

-6. Enjoy the installed and configured Red Hat Decision Manager 7.
+7. Enjoy the installed and configured Red Hat Decision Manager 7.

 ### Scripted installation
+This installation option will install the Decision Manager 7 and Decision Service in OpenShift using a the provided `provision.sh` script, which gives the user a bit more control how to provision to OpenShift.

 1. [Download and unzip.](https://github.com/jbossdemocentral/rhdm7-install-demo/archive/master.zip) or [clone this repo](https://github.com/jbossdemocentral/rhdm7-install-demo.git).